MyNimrod/alx-higher_level_programming/0x03-python-data_structures/README.md

 9-max_integer.py finds the biggest integer of a list.
 10-divisible_by_2.py finds all multiples of 2 in a list.
 11-delete_at.py deletes the item at a specific position in a list.
+12-switch.py Complete the source code in order to switch value of a and b